OWSL Rules & Regulations – Ratified December 2017

 7.1 A team is allowed to use up to five (5) players per game from within their own Club.
 There is no limit to the number of times a player can be called up from within their own Club to play during the season.

-7.2 Whilst a team is allowed to use up to five (5) players per game that are not registered to any OSA Club, Not withstanding, Each player must have a Trial Player Permit issued by the appropriate District on the OSA-designated form.
-Each Trial Player can play a maximum of four (4) games per season (OSA Registration Policy 10.8 on Trial Players allow two (2) Trial Player Permits per player per season and each Trial Player Permit allows a player to play two (2) games per club within any one fifteen (15) day period.
-Per OSA Registration Policy 10.3).
+7.2 Whilst a team is allowed to use up to five (5) players per game that are not registered to any Ontario Soccer Club, not withstanding, each player must have a Trial Player Permit issued by the appropriate District on the Ontario Soccer -designated form.
+Each Trial Player can play a maximum of four (4) games per season (Ontario Soccer Registration Policy 10.8 on Trial Players allow two (2) Trial Player Permits per player per season and each Trial Player Permit allows a player to play two (2) games per club within any one fifteen (15) day period.
+Per Ontario Soccer Registration Policy 10.3).

-7.3 A team can use up to three (3) Guest Players (players not registered with the team’s club) per game provided that each Guest Player is registered with another OSA club, but each Guest Player can only play a maximum of three (3) times during the season, in accordance with OSA Registration Policy 9.
-A Guest Player must have a Temporary Registration Permit issued by the appropriate District according to the OSA published rules on Temporary Registration Permits.
+7.3 A team can use up to five (5) Guest Players (players not registered with the team’s club) per game provided that each Guest Player is registered with another Ontario Soccer club, but each Guest Player can only play a maximum of three (3) times during the season, in accordance with Ontario Soccer Registration Policy 9.
+A Guest Player must have a Temporary Registration Permit issued by the appropriate District according to the Ontario Soccer published rules on Temporary Registration Permits.